1930 Pittsburgh Panthers football team: Preseason

 Coach Sutherland needed to replace eleven members of the 1929 squad.
 Five regulars, Albert DiMeolo, Ray Montgomery, Joe Donchess, Toby Uansa and Tom Parkinson, received All-America honors, while the six substitutes – Markley Barnes, James Rooney, Felix Wilps, Arthur Corson, William Loehr and Charles Edwards – all played substantial minutes during the season.
 At the annual banquet Sutherland "bemoaned the loss of so many of his 1929 stars, saying that a good team could be formed of the players who graduate next spring."
 He continued: "Our 1930 schedule is the hardest we have ever tackled.
 We play four times away from home, something a Pitt team has not done in years.
 We have six consecutive games with Class A opponents.
 My prediction is that we will win some games we may be expected to lose and lose some which look like sure victories."
 He named Edward Baker captain.
 Walter Kearney was later appointed student manager for the 1930 season.

 Jock Sutherland's coaching staff had to be restocked for the 1930 season.
 Charles W. Bowser, assistant coach in charge of the backfield, became head coach at Bowdoin College.
 Alexander Stevenson, assistant Pitt coach and scout since 1909, contracted pneumonia upon his return from the Rose Bowl and died on February 5.
 Andy Gustafson, former Pitt fullback, succeeded Charles Bowser as head backfield coach.
-He had been the head coach at Virginia Tech from 1926-29.
+He had been the head coach at Virginia Tech from 1926 to 1929.
 1929 All-Americans Joe Donchess and Ray Montgomery were both hired by the athletic council to assist coach Sutherland for the 1930 season.
 Montgomery coached the varsity linemen and taught in the physical education department.
 Donchess was still in medical school and assisted team physician Dr. Shanor with physical conditioning of the players.
 He also helped coach the ends.
 Bill Kern, former All-American Pitt tackle, was added to the staff during spring practice.
 He coached the linemen.
 The appointment of Ulhardt Hangartner, former Panther guard, completed the coaching staff.
 He was hired to assist the linemen and be in charge of scouting.